-Professional behavior is expected.
-If students expect to miss a class, students will communicate with their instructor ahead of time.
+Professional behaviour is expected.
+If a class should be missed, the student will communicate with their instructor ahead of time.

 Note: If a student is absent from more than 10% of the course, the instructor may designate make-up assignment(s), which would be designed to demonstrate the student's understanding of content missed.
 This opportunity is at the discretion of the instructor and, if undertaken, will be accompanied by an assignment contract.